-Although the flu is rarely serious in healthy adults, it can be much more dangerous in children.
-Kids are also two to three times more likely to get the flu.
-Flu vaccines for children are a simple and safe way to keep your family healthy.
+Although the flu is rarely serious in healthy adults, it can be much more dangerous in children, especially those ages 2 and under, and children with medical conditions and whose immune systems are weakened.
+Little ones are two to three times more likely to get the flu.
+Vaccines for children are a simple and safe way to keep your family healthy.

 - Sore throat

 - Fever -- as high as 103 to 105 degrees Fahrenheit

 - Muscle and body aches

 - Vomiting and nausea